About the BYSC

-About the BYSCWe have deep roots in the South Carolina Lowcountry
+We have deep roots in the South Carolina Lowcountry

-A Little History of the BYSC
+History of the BYSC

 The roots of sailing in the Beaufort area date to 1884 — the year the Beaufort Yacht and Sailing Club was organized, according to records found in the 100-year time capsule opened at the County Courthouse in 1984.

 Sailing was a very popular sport and many races were held in the Beaufort River.
 During World War I, the sport declined and formal races were discontinued.

-Five boats, representing Charleston, Rockville, James Island, Savannah and Beaufort, participated in the regatta that year.
+Five boats, representing Charleston, Rockville, James Island, Savannah, and Beaufort, participated in the regatta that year.
 Since then, regattas have been held in the Beaufort River at least annually.

 During the 1930s, the annual regatta was the biggest social event of the year.
 Running from Wednesday through Friday, the regattas included dances and banquets each night for participating sailors.